michaelwsd/michaelwsd.github.io/_pages/about.md

 Welcome to my website.

-I'm a student at Monash University currently concentrating in advanced computer science and econometrics.
-I have a strong inclination towards tackling complex problems as I firmly believe that continual challenges are the key to personal growth and improvement.
+Current a student at Monash University concentrating in advanced computer science and econometrics.
+I like tackling complex problems as I believe that continual challenges are the key to personal growth and improvement.

-My interests also include reading, cooking, playing badminton, watching shows and music.
+My interests also include reading, cooking, digital art, music and watching shows.